Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Independents are, at least in the past, have been disaffected Democrats who vote for Republican, but the mainstream media doesn't like, they didn't like the term Reagan Democrat.

-There's no sense, they don't Democrat vote for Reagan.
+They don't Democrat to vote for Reagan.

-He's a stupid idiot, amiable dunce.
+He's a stupid, idiot, amiable dunce.

-So the term independent was created to give these people superpower status in terms of their brain power, and so every election's fought over these 20%.
+So the term independent was created to give these people superpower status in terms of their brain power.

 So this takes us back to 1966.

-Reagan running for governor, three to one voter majority, Democrat over Republican, in terms of voter registration.
+Reagan running for governor, three to one voter majority, Democrat over Republican in terms of voter registration.

-And Reagan won against a beloved incumbent.
+And Reagan won against a beloved incumbent, Pat the giant Killer Brown.

 And Stephen Hayward says he did it by appealing to the crossover voters, the independents.